Tag: AWS

 Build serverless system with Pulumi and AWS (Part 3)

-Introduction Here we are at the end of our long journey in the cloud which led us to implement our serveless system in synchronous and asynchronous mode.
+Here we are at the end of our long journey in the cloud which led us to implement our serveless system in synchronous and asynchronous mode.

 Our application meets the basic functional requirements to be used in production, however we cannot release a digital system without worrying about security.
 Security allows us to retain our customers, to assure them of the protection and anonymity of their data which passes through our application.
+It also protects us against malicious attacks.

 Build serverless system with Pulumi and AWS (Part 2)

-Introduction In our previous article, we focused on the lambda-Sync part of our serverless system which corresponds to the synchronous part of our application.
+In our previous article, we focused on the lambda-Sync part of our serverless system which corresponds to the synchronous part of our application.

 We had already set up our entire continuous integration pipeline consisting of Github for the VCS, Codebuild to build our docker images and finally Cloudformation to deploy our resources in the AWS environment.